How is your cloud strategy progressing?

-More and more companies around the world are recognising the multiple benefits of cloud computing, and thus putting effort into making it an integral part of their business strategy.
+More and more companies around the world are recognizing the multiple benefits of cloud computing, and thus putting effort into making it an integral part of their business strategy.

 Different businesses adopt the technology at different rates, however, so how are today’s organisations progressing in terms of turning to the cloud?

 The recent ‘Hosting and Cloud Go Mainstream: 2014’ study, conducted by research company 451 Research, sought to answer this question.
 According to the analysis, almost half (45 per cent) of businesses that have invested in cloud solutions have moved past the ‘pilot’ phase of deployment, and are using it effectively in their day-to-day operations.

 Just under a third (32 per cent) of respondents – comprised from IT decision makers from across the world – reported that they have implemented a formal cloud computing plan as part of their overarching business and IT strategy.

 On-premises solutions have been in particularly high demand, the study found.
 The findings indicate that on-premises private cloud adoption made up more than a quarter (26 per cent) of companies’ on-premises infrastructure spending last year.